raphaelschaad/iOSFontList/README.md

 Description
 -----------
-Displays all available font names and families on iOS in their corresponding font.
+Displays all available font names and families (typeface) on iOS in their corresponding font.

 The intention is to help developers choosing an appropriate font.